B2B brands everywhere are investing more resources in social media. Why?

 - 78% of customers believe that social media is the fastest and most direct way to connect with a brand (Sprout Social)

 These consumers are your buyers.
 They’re majority Millennial, digital-savvy, and used to doing everything online.
-If they can’t find you on social, then they’re likely to pass right over you and move on to your competitors.
+If your B2B social media presence is nonexistent, then consumers are likely to pass right over you and move on to your competitors.

 The simple truth these days is that brands that aren’t active on social look stagnant.

-Even if you’re not ready to start selling via social media, social is an important way to increase your site traffic and direct users to specific pages.
+Even if you’re not ready to start selling via social media, it is an important way to increase your site traffic and direct users to specific pages.

-Landing pages, content downloads, free demo sign-ups—social is key in getting users to the places you want them to be.
+Landing pages, content downloads, free demo sign-ups—social media in B2B marketing is key in getting users to the places you want them to be.

-Paid ads, whether Google ads or social ads, also perform this function, but users are growing ever more distrustful of advertising (74% of consumers think they see too many social ads, according to Survey Monkey).
+Paid ads also perform this function, but users are increasingly distrustful of advertising (74% of consumers think they see too many social ads, according to Survey Monkey).

 This, in turn, can lead to increased sales and an increase in new customers.

-LinkedIn was already a major player in the B2B world pre-pandemic, and with the upheaval that came in 2020—including the huge increase in all-digital B2B selling and buying—LinkedIn’s role has only gotten larger.
+LinkedIn was already a major player in the B2B world pre-pandemic.
+With the upheaval that came in 2020—including the huge increase in all-digital B2B selling and buying—LinkedIn’s role has only gotten larger.

 LinkedIn’s own statistics bear this out.